nightscout/trio-docs/docs/EN/settings/configuration/preferences/smbsettings.md

 # SMB Settings

->[!IMPORTANT]
+!!! important
->- Super micro boluses (SMB) deliver small doses of insulin.
+    - Super micro boluses (SMB) deliver small doses of insulin.
 Your basal rate will be temporarily reduced after an SMB is delivered.
->- SMBs reduce blood sugar more quickly than temporary basal rates.
+    - SMBs reduce blood sugar more quickly than temporary basal rates.
->- If you want Trio to make all SMB decisions, select Enable SMB Always and leave the other settings deselected.
+    - If you want Trio to make all SMB decisions, select Enable SMB Always and leave the other settings deselected.
->   - Follow the directions below if you want to configure SMBs only to run in certain conditions.
+       - Follow the directions below if you want to configure SMBs only to run in certain conditions.
->- For a detailed look at when SMBs are delivered, see the chart in [Are SMBs Allowed?](#are-smbs-allowed) section.
+    - For a detailed look at when SMBs are delivered, see the chart in [Are SMBs Allowed?](#are-smbs-allowed) section.
->- For setup recommendations, see the [Start-Up Guide](http://diy-trio.org/start-up-guide).
+    - For setup recommendations, see the [Start-Up Guide](http://diy-trio.org/start-up-guide).

 ## Enable SMB Always
 Enabling this setting allows SMBs to be delivered if your blood sugar is predicted to go above target.